Left to Right ; Sara Jane Souliere (Hydro One Local), Michelle Johnston(Executive Vice President Policy),

 About the Aboriginal Relations Committee

-The Society of Energy Professionals is committed to addressing and advancing the economic and social conditions of Canada’s Aboriginal Peoples (First Nations, Metis and Inuit).
+The Society of United Professionals is committed to addressing and advancing the economic and social conditions of Canada’s Aboriginal Peoples (First Nations, Metis and Inuit).
 As a union, we have taken this position for two important reasons.
 First, alleviating the poverty, social disconnection and historical disadvantages to ensure that all Aboriginal people are given appropriate opportunities and resources for advancement is simply the right thing to do.
 Second, we know that there are many members within the Society who identify as Aboriginal (First Nations, Metis and Inuit).

 The Society’s Aboriginal relations policy commits the union to “take a leadership role in encouraging, supporting and partnering with its members’ employers“ to develop “mutually beneficial relationships with Aboriginal Peoples.”